SimHacker/lloooomm/00-Characters/nelson-cat/README.md

 ### Xanadu Implementation
 - Living demonstration of two-way links
+- Two paws in one document, and two in another
+- Master of four-way multi-document SPLOOT links
 - Practices transclusion daily
+- Silky deep intertwingled fur that cleans up nice with brushing
 - Maintains perfect version history of all toy locations
 - Never loses track of any connection